Francis Cutting

+Thomas Cutting

 His son, Thomas Cutting, became a distinguished lutenist himself.
 He worked for Arbella Stuart.
-In March 1608 Anne of Denmark, Prince Henry, and the courtier John Elphinstone wrote to her at Sheffield to request that Thomas Cutting be sent to the queen's brother Christian IV of Denmark.
+In March 1608, Anne of Denmark, Prince Henry, and the courtier John Elphinstone wrote to her at Sheffield to request that Thomas Cutting be sent to the queen's brother Christian IV of Denmark.
 Arbella reluctantly agreed.
 Thomas Cutting subsequently joined Prince Henry's household.